JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace/intellij-12-build.md

 nav_order: 12
 ---

-# Step 2: Setup the build system: JDK and Gradle
+# Step 2: Set up the build system: JDK and Gradle

 ## Ensure that JDK 21 is available to IntelliJ